vicentefb/kueue/site/content/en/docs/tasks/run_rayclusters.md

 ## Example RayJob

+The RayCluster looks like the following:

+{{< include "examples/jobs/ray-cluster-sample.yaml" "yaml" >}}

 You can submit a Ray Job using the [CLI](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/quickstart.html) or log into the Ray Head and execute a job following this [example](https://ray-project.github.io/kuberay/deploy/helm-cluster/#end-to-end-example) with kind cluster.